You can bring change.

 Door knocking enables you to engage prospects in a deep, personal conversation and address their objections and concerns on the spot.
 This is primarily why door knocking is so effective.

 Door-to-door canvassing is typically used when:

 - Organizers don’t have a lot of supporters coming in on their own, often for issues that people don’t completely understand, for example, an economic crisis.

 - When the ask is huge, like making a donation or placing a yard sign.
 Bigger asks (especially if the individual is not yet invested in the cause) will require more convincing, which is best-done face-to-face.

 - Provide intense training: For many of your volunteers, it would be their first time canvassing.
 Ensure they are well-versed with canvassing etiquettes, the right talking points, and how to handle objections.

 - Work in coalitions: You can partner with other organizations with similar causes and combine your efforts and causes.
 This could help you fill the gaps in your efforts.
 For example, they could provide you with more volunteers, and you could train them.

 2. Phone Banking

 Phone banking comprises of volunteers calling prospects and convincing them to support your cause.
-It is the best alternative to door knocking as it allows you to engage supporters with one-to-one conversations.
+It is the best door-knocking alternative as it allows you to engage supporters with one-to-one conversations.